Middle School (6-8),High School (9-12),College and Beyond

 This video explores the present practice of yoga through the personal stories of eight people with unique relationships to the discipline of yoga.
 Providing multiple perspectives on the practice as a way of highlighting its breadth and diversity, the interview subjects share their thoughts on yoga, the ways in which it transforms their lives, and the qualities that make it relevant across cultures and time.

 Dive deep with the experts to learn the science of yoga and the 5,000-year-old system of medicine from India called Ayurveda.
-Qamar Adamjee, associate curator of South Asian art, Jeffrey Durham, assistant curator of Himalayan art, Dr. Margaret Chesney, director of UCSF's Osher Center for Integrative Medicine, and Dr. Anand Dhruva, integrative medicine physician and associate professor of medicine, use artworks from the exhibition Yoga: The Art of Transformation to discuss the practices' origins and their effects on health.
+Qamar Adamjee, Malavalli Family Foundation Associate Curator of Art of the Indian Subcontinent, Jeffrey Durham, Associate Curator of Himalayan Art, Dr. Margaret Chesney, director of UCSF's Osher Center for Integrative Medicine, and Dr. Anand Dhruva, integrative medicine physician and associate professor of medicine, use artworks from the exhibition Yoga: The Art of Transformation to discuss the practices' origins and their effects on health.

 Senior Iyengar Yoga Teacher Manouso Manos has been studying and practicing yoga for almost 40 years at the feet of one of the world's most recognized yoga masters, Yogacharya B.K.S.
 Iyengar, who just turned 95 this year.
 Manouso will take us on a journey of the modern history of yoga and the life and influences of B.K.S.
 Iyengar on yoga and the world.